rweigel/phys305/vectors.md

 $$\mathbf{\hat{t}}=\frac{\xhat + \frac{dy}{dx}\yhat}{\sqrt{1 + \left( \frac{dy}{dx}\right)^2}}$$

-This equation can be derived using the following diagram.
+This equation can be derived using the following figure.
 At the point shown, the slope of the line is $dy/dx$.
-If we considered a small horizontal displacement of $dx$, then a point on the tangent line is given by stepping upwards by the slope times $dx$.
+If we consider a small horizontal displacement of $dx$, then a point on the tangent line is given by stepping upwards by the slope times $dx$.

 <img src="figures/Tangent-Vector-Derivation.svg"/>